 I’m not an acoustic engineer, but—wait, no, no I am.
 These are bullshit metrics.
 What kind of half-assed sound company specifies a “dB” value but no reference for the units (SPL?
 Re?), distance, or weighting (A?
 K?).
 I could fart at 122 “dB” for a battery life of 40 hours if I’d put the mic by my arse.

-For the un-initiated this is the equivalent of saying “Oh yeah my car is really fast, it’ll do 120.”
-120…what?
+For the un-initiated this is the equivalent of saying “Oh yeah my car is sick, it goes 150.”
+150…what?
 MPH?
 KPH?
 Like when you drive it?
 Or when you throw it off a cliff?

 Anyway fair to say this bothered me slightly and the new goal was to make a speaker that was better than the Soundboks 2.
 A portable party in a box.
 My specific objective goals were: